Recognizing the Signs of Alcohol Poisoning

 - Convulsions

 Someone needs to remain with the person to monitor their breathing and vital signs.
+Be ready to share details such as the amount of alcohol consumed, any other substances in their system, and known health conditions.

-What BAC is Alcohol Poisoning?
+What BAC Level Is Alcohol Poisoning?

 BAC stands for blood alcohol concentration or blood alcohol content.
-Legally, a BAC to 0.08% or higher is drunk.
+Legally, a of BAC to 0.08% or higher is considered drunk.
 Medically, having a BAC of .25% or more is alcohol poisoning, even if only a few symptoms are present.

 When alcohol is broken down, it enters the bloodstream, distributing the feeling of drunkenness all over the body.